-Starting at the steam railway i headed into the open countryside west from the Two Brewers.
+Starting past the steam railway I headed into the open countryside west from the Two Brewers.
 You can usually tell when a bridlepath is very old and there was an ancient feel about some of these ones as they crossed the fields, mostly because there were very few communities along route being linked by them.

 What I noticed most about the few and far between small communities along the route were the unusual place names, which hinted to a rich history worthy of more research.
 Toots Hill & Widows Farm just some of the names that stood out on this route that had a feeling of bleakness and mystery.
 I had visions of poor souls locked away to repent their sins at the mysteriously named Repentance Cottage which peered out onto the footpath from behind it’s tall hedges.

 Heading further west down the Essex Way along the north of the Roding Valley I notice the countryside has a much gentler roll to it than the Lea Valley & the much smaller hills quietly undulate into the distance giving way to wide open views across the Roding Valley to the south.
 It feels a much more relaxed walk with easier terrain than I’m used to.

 As I continue through the fields on the approach to Ongar Great Wood I reach what will be the steepest hill I encounter on this route, where the ground drops sharply in front of me almost plummeting down the edge of a field at an angle that makes me thankful I’m going down rather than up.
 The deep tyre gouges cut into the track indicate to me that even the farm vehicles working the land here struggle with this particular hill.
 At the brow of this hill to my right a freshly cut cornfield drops down the sloping hillside littered with huge round straw bales stretching into the distance, the pure escence of late summer captured in that one view.
 As I reach the bottom I say ‘good luck’ to a cyclist on his way up.